 - An all hazards assessment is completed and reviewed annually as part of the facility emergency management plan that identifies known emerging pathogens and the level of risk for a potential outbreak at the facility.
 The emergency plan also includes procedures for addressing specific pathogens and mitigating the spread of disease as required by state and federal regulations.

 2. Resident Care

 - The facility routinely monitors Residents for disease specific symptoms and follows existing protocols should any symptoms be identified that might be indicative of outbreak.
 Ongoing and intensified assessment of all residents will be done to evaluate potential for spread.
-Nursing assessment guidance will be established by the nurse leaders, infection control preventionist, medical director and consultant nurse practitioner.
+Nursing assessment guidance will be established by the Director of Wellness, infection control preventionist, and Infectious Disease MD Consultant.
 All outbreaks will be properly reported in conformance with regulations to appropriate agencies and a list of those affected submitted as required.

 - Residents will be educated about symptoms to immediately report to a nurse during an outbreak.
 Nursing staff will assess residents for signs and symptoms as appropriate should an outbreak occur.
 Facility staff will receive disease specific education and procedures to follow in the event of an outbreak to protect residents and themselves from exposure.